cancerberoSgx/cannabis/cannabis-cli/README.md

  * `--output`: the output style.
 Valid values: `nodePath`, `text`, `name`, `filePath`, or a combination of any of them.
  * `--help`: prints help and exits.
  * `--outputFile`: If given the search result will be written in that file, otherwise will be written in stdout.
+ * `--one`: If given will stop searching when a node matches so result will be at most 1 node.
+Otherwise it will search on every file and all matching nodes will be returned.
 ## Examples

 Give a query as argument and search it across files that match given glob pattern: